Osceola County Emergency Management Department

 For Information, Call:

 A multi-year project to update flood risks and develop detailed, digital flood hazard maps is nearing completion.
-New preliminary flood maps that more accurately reflect today’s flood risks will be released soon.
-As a result, property owners throughout Osceola County will have up-to-date and reliable information about their flood risk and property owners will learn that their risk is higher, or lower, than they thought.
+As a result, property owners throughout Osceola County will have up-to-date and reliable information about their flood risk and property owners may learn that their risk is higher, or lower, than they thought.

 Osceola County Flood Insurance Rate Maps Changing